 Macro photography is a great way to see some of the smallest spiders up close!
 See some macro images taken by Rudolph Steenkamp in the slideshow below.

-Found this article useful?
-Pin it, or share on social media!
+Was this article on the medically significant spider species and spiders in South Africa useful?
+Pin it, or share it on social media!